 Topics selected from mathematical reasoning, combinatorial techniques, set theory, binary relations, functions and sequences, algorithm analysis, and discrete analysis.
-Prerequisite: MATH 224, 307 and knowledge of a programming language. ()
+Prerequisite: MATH 224, 307 and knowledge of a programming language.
+(A grade of C or better is required for programming language.) prerequisite courses.) ()